 - 2 teaspoons sesame oil

-- 1/2 teaspoon your favorite hot sauce , optional
+- ½ teaspoon sriracha , optional (or your favorite hot sauce)

 - 1 tablespoon light oil , like peanut or canola oil